 Visa & Passport Requirements

-All visitors to Mozambique must possess a passport valid for at least six months after their departure from the country.
-Visas are required by everyone except citizens of South Africa, Zambia, Botswana and Swaziland and can be bought at most borders for between US $35 and US $80 depending on your nationality.
+All visitors to Mozambique must possess a passport valid for at least six months after their departure from the country and with 3 clear pages for stamps.
+Visas are required by everyone except citizens of South Africa, Zambia, Botswana and Swaziland and can be bought at most borders.
 However, due to recent reports of visitors being refused this service, we strongly advise you obtain your visas in advance from your nearest Mozambican Embassy.
+This can be done by post in the UK, the current tourist visa cost is £60. (as of Dec 2021)

 Landscape & Wildlife